AdobeDocs/contributor.it-IT/help/writing-essentials/markdown.md

 **Esempio:**

-In [!DNL Adobe Target] puoi creare i test direttamente su una pagina abilitata per [!DNL Target].
+In [!DNL Adobe Target] you can create your tests directly on a [!DNL Target]-enabled page.

 **Origine:**